Wepale/PacmanJava/README.md

 TO DO:

--Work more on Pacman movement
+- Work more on Pacman movement

--I need to do A LOT of refactor
+- A LOT of refactor